Skip to main content

 Partial Liquidations

-Rather than closing entire positions, K-Lend enables soft liquidations.
-A borrower slightly exceeding the liquidation LTV threshold faces a smaller debt reduction—perhaps 20%—rather than account liquidation.
+Rather than closing entire positions, Kamino Lend enables soft liquidations.
+A borrower slightly exceeding the liquidation LTV threshold faces a smaller debt reduction—typically 10% of the debt per liquidation event—rather than account liquidation.
 This graduated approach protects users who marginally breach thresholds while still penalizing those far exceeding them proportionally.

 Dynamic Liquidation Penalties

 Traditional DeFi liquidation penalties (5-10%+) compensate liquidators for execution risk.
-K-Lend implements a progressive penalty structure:
+Kamino Lend implements a progressive penalty structure:

 • Starting penalty: 2% for immediate liquidations